 Probate is the process by which a court inventories and distributes your estate after you die.
 If you do not have an executor named in your will, a court may appoint an executor to be in charge of the inventory process.
 During the probate period, the estate is held “open” so any creditors can make claims.
 Once all of a decedent’s assets, property and debts are tallied, the estate is then “closed,” any outstanding creditors are paid, and the remainder of the estate is distributed to any surviving heirs.

 Probate applies to all estates in excess of $50,000 and can last months or longer, depending on the size of the estate.
-Having an attorney with knowledge of the probate process can ease the burden on an executor and reduce the potential for disputes between family, friends and creditors.
-If you want to know more about the probate process or are interested in challenging part of the proceedings, contact us.
+Having a probate attorney with knowledge of the probate process can ease the burden on an executor and reduce the potential for disputes between family, friends and creditors.
+If you want to know more about the probate process or are interested in challenging part of the proceedings, contact our estate lawyers for a free lawyer consultation.

-Call us to schedule a free 30-minute consultation on wills & the probate process
+Call us to schedule a 30-minute free lawyer consultation on wills & the probate process

 Van Hoof & Schneider Law Firm serves Appleton and the surrounding communities from our office on Main Street in Little Chute.
-We are committed to ensuring that you have peace of mind and can feel confident your estate will reach the right parties.
-For a free 30-minute initial consultation, call us at 920.788.3543 or online.
+Our estate lawyers are committed to ensuring that you have peace of mind and can feel confident your estate will reach the right parties.
+For a 30-minute initial free lawyer consultation, call us at 920.788.3543 or online.

 "Casey, kindness like yours makes a difference.
 Thank you for all you’ve done for me!"